DiamondJdev/VexV5PiServer/README.md

 - `path`: Relative path in project to replace (e.g., `src/main.cpp`)
 - `file`: The file to upload and replace

-> ℹ️ This triggers a `pros make` build after upload.
-If it fails, the server still accepts the file, but notifies you that the build failed.
+> ℹ️ This triggers a `pros make` build after upload to ensure the program will still run.
+If it fails, the server wil still accept the file and integrate it into the project, but notifies you that the build failed and the program will not run.

 #### ⚙️ Compile a <code>.cpp</code> File
 ```powershell